Hey, drop by for lunch some time! I'll slice us up some fresh pastrami! Hey, Bonds... you ok? You look a little green around the gills!

 - When Ernie the undertaker is introduced in Return of the Living Dead, he's shown eating a sandwich over a body he's embalming.

 - Doc Proutie from the Ellery Queen novels was known to do this.

 - A bizarre variation occurs in American Gods, when Mr. Jacquel slices off a part of the victim's heart while examining her and casually chewing it while recording his observations.
 This is because Mr. Jacquel is actually an aspect of Anubis, ancient Egyptian God of the dead.
 It's implied that eating the heart is reverential and a sign of deep respect (to be fair, he mostly just tastes it, rather than consuming the whole thing).

-- In Pyramids, the ghost of king Teppicymon XXVII is watching the embalming of his mortal remains and notes with some dissatisfaction that the embalmer accidently included his assistant's lunch in the stuffing.
+- In Pyramids, the ghost of king Teppicymon XXVII is watching the embalming of his mortal remains and notes with some dissatisfaction that the embalmer accidentally included the wrapper from his assistant's lunch in the stuffing.
 Presumably this would not have happened if he hadn't been eating it around the body.

 - In Robert Heinlein's The Number of the Beast an attempt by a hostile park warden to threaten and murder the four protagonists (two married couples) ends with two men congratulating each other on their successful use of swords to kill a man with a gun, and a woman noting that the man was clearly not human.
 This is followed by the fourth protagonist performing the autopsy while her new daughter-in-law holds a sandwich for her to eat without touching it with purple goo covered hands.
 Their valiant sword wielding menfolk avoid the room in a desperate attempt to retain their lunches.